DaviDevLeon/vue-vpn-detector/README.md

 ## Author

-Created by David Leon.
-If you have any questions, feel free to contact me.
+Created by David de Leon Gonzalez.
+If you have any questions, feel free to contact me at https://x.com/DaviDevLeon.

 ---